kiliankoe/blog_old/_posts/2015-11-20-heartbattery.markdown

 ![app menu screenshot]({{ site.baseurl }}/assets/heartbatteryscreenshot.png)

-Now all that's missing is a *bling* sound whenever you lose a heart 😄
+Now all that's missing is a *bling* sound whenever you lose a heart 😄 And something for WiFi.